 I stop the spread of hatred and the violence that it brings about (shouldn’t we all have this obligation as parents towards our children?).
 In short, teaching trust makes a better life for her and everyone in the future.

 But exposing my daughter to strangers also helps her stay safer.
-As Impact Personal Safety says,
+As Resolve says,

 “Those who accurately predict violence use behavior as their indicators, not hoodies or race.
 Concepts like forced teaming (pretending there is an alliance between you that doesn’t exist), using charm and niceness, giving too many details, typecasting, loan sharking, giving an unsolicited promise and ignoring the word “no” are all accurate ways of predicting when someone is acting manipulatively and possibly dangerous.